lugan113/SynTTS-Commands-Official/README.md

 **SynTTS-Commands** is a large-scale, multilingual (English & Chinese) synthetic speech command dataset designed for **low-power Keyword Spotting (KWS)** tasks.
 Generated using state-of-the-art TTS technology (CosyVoice 2), it addresses the data scarcity bottleneck in TinyML and Edge AI.

-This repository contains:
-1.  **Data Generation Scripts**: Code used to generate high-quality synthetic speech.
-2.  **Training Code**: Implementation of KWS models (MicroCNN, DS-CNN, MobileNet-V1, etc.).
-3.  **Evaluation Scripts**: Tools to reproduce the benchmark results presented in the paper.

 ## 🔗 Resources

 | Resource | Description | Link |